 The FSB's analysis of the materiality of vulnerabilities in light of existing policy tools identified a number of potential residual risks.
-These residual risks can be viewed at three different levels: whether existing regulatory information and public disclosures are sufficient to assess the degree of liquidity transformation and its systemic implications; whether the liquidity risk management practices are appropriately calibrated to address potential risks; and whether the tools in place would be sufficient to deal with stressed market conditions.
+These residual risks can be viewed at three different levels: whether existing regulatory information and public disclosures are sufficient to assess the degree of liquidity transformation and its potential systemic implications; whether the liquidity risk management practices are appropriately calibrated to address potential risks; and whether the tools in place would be sufficient to deal with stressed market conditions.

-- (i) Where fund regulatory reporting does not provide information to authorities sufficient to assess risks to financial stability, and public disclosures lack transparency regarding funds' assets and underlying liquidity, the relevant authorities and investors may find it difficult to assess the extent of liquidity mismatch and/or liquidity risk of funds.
-For example, detailed information that could help assess liquidity risk in funds (e.g. detailed asset holdings, liquidity buffers, use of credit lines) is not published on a regular basis by asset managers, and in some cases is neither published at all nor provided to authorities.
+(i) Where fund regulatory reporting does not provide information to authorities sufficient to assess risks to financial stability, and public disclosures lack transparency regarding funds' assets and underlying liquidity, the relevant authorities and investors may find it difficult to assess the extent of liquidity mismatch and/or liquidity risk of funds.
+For example, information that could help assess liquidity risk in funds is not published on a regular basis by asset managers, and in some cases is neither published at all nor provided to authorities.
 This makes it difficult for investors and authorities to assess the extent of liquidity risks in funds.
-Whether or not liquidity transformation in open-ended funds was problematic in the past, the situation may need to be reassessed given changes taking place in markets. - (ii) Gaps may exist in both ex ante (pre-emptive) and ex post (post-event) fund liquidity risk management to mitigate the effects of market shocks on fragilities arising from structural features of funds.
-Many jurisdictions have available a range of tools to address liquidity risks associated with activities of open-ended funds.
-However, their availability and effectiveness vary considerably across jurisdictions.
+Whether or not liquidity transformation in open-ended funds was problematic in the past, the situation may need to be reassessed given changes taking place in markets.